Skelmis/idox/README.md

 ### Example output

-This would create an `output` directory which stores all the responses from your target site by response content type.
+All of these would create an `output` directory which stores all the responses from your target site by response content type.

 The following image contains an example output structure:

 <img src="https://github.com/Skelmis/idox/blob/master/images/output.png" alt="drawing" width="500"/>

 For further usage, see `python -m idox --help` or the `data` directory.